-A gorgeous three-storey, traditional Hakka – Teochew structure, the Cheong Fatt Tze Mansion is a boutique hotel that is also one of the most well-known George Town attractions.
+A gorgeous three-storey, traditional Hakka – Teochew structure, the Cheong Fatt Tze Mansion is a boutique hotel that is also one of the most well-known attractions in George Town.
 The building at 14 Leith Street was erected in the 1880s by Hakka merchant Cheong Fatt Tze, who commissioned its construction.

 Cheong Fatt Tze is a self-made merchant trade with humble beginnings.
 He originated from China before he left for Malaya without any money.
 Despite that, he eventually rose to become one of the richest men in the region as he built a vast financial empire across East Asia at the end of the nineteenth century.